- Ph.D., Analytical Chemistry Auburn University

 Tanyu Wang, Ph.D.

-Tanyu Wang, Ph.D. serves as a Scientific Advisor in the areas of chemistry, biotechnology and pharmaceuticals.Dr.
+Tanyu Wang, Ph.D. serves as a Patent Agent in the areas of chemistry, biotechnology and pharmaceuticals.Dr.
 Wang assists with drafting patent applications, assists with prosecuting U.S. patent applications, and corresponds with foreign associates to guide the prosecution of foreign applications.

 Dr. Wang graduated from Beijing University of Chemical Technology, China, with a B.S. degree in Organic Chemistry in 2007 and obtained her Ph.D. in Analytical Chemistry from Auburn University, U.S., in 2012.
 Her graduate research focused on the development of electrochemical sensors and bioassays for in-vitro quantification of molecules and proteins of biomedical significance.
 Dr. Wang completed a postdoctoral position at the University of Kansas, where she established an efficient microfluidic system and operation protocols for solid-phase ELISA with potential for clinical use.
 She then joined Professor Gangli Wang’s laboratory at Georgia State University as a postdoctoral associate.
 Here, she developed DNA folding-based microelectrode sensors for microRNA quantification and nanomaterial-based electrochemiluminescence detection methods for convenient sensing and visualized signal readout of metal ions and small molecules including piperazine drugs.
 Dr. Wang has also served as a scientific leader in a startup biotechnology company, where she prepared small business grant applications and assisted in patent protection.